Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Inference for regression coefficients accounting for model selection uncertainty

-Now with both $\beta_{0,i}, i \not\in \Lambda$ and $\sigma_0$ out of the picture, we need to deal with the only remaining nuisance parameter, $\tau_0.$ To handle the impact of $\tau_0,$ we utilize the model candidate set $S^{(d)}$ constructed in Section~\ref{sec_cand} and take a union approach.
+Now with both $\beta_{0,i}, i \not\in \Lambda$ and $\sigma_0$ out of the picture, we need to deal with the only remaining nuisance parameter $\tau.$ To handle the impact of $\tau,$ we utilize the model candidate set $S^{(d)}$ constructed in Section~\ref{sec_cand} and take a union approach.
 That is, for certain $\beta_{\Lambda}$, if $(\beta_{\Lambda}, \tau)$ is defined above for any $\tau$ in the candidate set $S^{(d)},$ we then retain the $\beta_{\Lambda}$ in the confidence set for $\beta_{0,\Lambda}.$ Specifically,

-An illustration of such a confidence set is provided in Section 3.2 for the special cases that $\Lambda = \{1, \ldots, p\}$; see Figure~\ref{fig:B2C}.
+Note that this confidence set is a union of multiple smaller sets.
+This is different than confidence sets produced by existing methods which are often single intervals or ellipsoid sets.
+An illustration of such a confidence set is provided in the special cases that $\Lambda = [p]$, { please see Figure~\ref{fig:B2C} of Appendix~\ref{sec:joint_beta_full}}.

-We observe that inside the union in \eqref{eq:conf_beta_Lambda}, each set is a confidence set based on certain model $\tau$ in the candidate set $S^{(d)}.$ Although we do not know the true underlying model $\tau_0$, with Algorithm~\ref{alg:candidate}, we are able to construct a candidate set of reasonable size that would include $\tau_0$ with high probability.
+We observe that inside the union in \eqref{eq:conf_beta_Lambda}, each set is a confidence set based on certain low-dimensional model $\tau$ in the candidate set $S^{(d)}.$ Although we do not know the true underlying model $\tau_0$, with Algorithm~\ref{alg:candidate}, we are able to construct a candidate set of reasonable size that would include $\tau_0$ with a high probability.
 This enables us to guarantee the coverage rate, both in finite samples and asymptotically, as indicated in the following theorems.
-We provide detailed proofs of the two theorems in the appendix.